prembasumatary/edx-documentation/en_us/shared/course_features/diff_content/enroll_track_courseware.rst

-.. warning:: If a learner changes enrollment tracks after having completed some course content in a different enrollment track, only grades from content that was available to all learners, are kept and reflected in the learner's progress page.
+.. warning:: If a learner changes enrollment tracks after having completed some course content in a different enrollment track, only grades from content that was available to all learners are kept and are reflected in the learner's progress page.